UnrealContainers/unrealcontainers.github.io/collections/_docs/concepts/image-types.md

 ## Development images

+{% include alerts/info.html content="Interested in building or obtaining a development image?
+Take a look at the [available sources of development images](../obtaining-images/image-sources#sources-of-unreal-engine-development-images)." %}

 Unreal Engine development images are used for building and packaging Unreal projects and plugins.
 They contain the following:

 - ***(Required):*** The Unreal Engine build tools and Editor *(the Unreal Engine EULA refers to these as the **"Engine Tools"**)*